bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

 When Niklas started contributing, Bitcoin Core already had a body of unit-level fuzz tests, but significant testing gaps remained in the P2P code.
 Niklas set to work expanding the number of fuzz-testable targets and refactoring P2P net processing to be more fuzzer-friendly.
-By 2023, [he had grown Bitcoin Core's fuzz targets to approximately 200][fuzzing blog].
+By 2023, [he helped grow Bitcoin Core's fuzz targets to approximately 200][fuzzing blog].

 But Niklas also ran into (a common) friction when trying to improve testing in a